 Students must be able to attend every weekly rehearsal in order to be placed in a choir/ensemble.
-Choristers and instrumental brass, woodwind and percussion players are advised to keep Mon-Thurs 3:30-5:30 p.m. available in their schedules until their ensemble is assigned.
+Choristers and instrumental brass, woodwind and percussion players are advised to keep Monday to Thursday, 3:30 to 5:30pm available in their schedules until their ensemble is assigned.

 If wind, brass, percussion, or string majors do not audition at an appropriate level, or skip the audition process, the ensemble directors may choose to refuse them instrumental ensemble placement.
 The instrumental ensemble directors will notify the appropriate students of non-placement by the Sunday following auditions.
-In such cases, it will be the responsibility of the student to arrange a choral audition either at the regularly scheduled times, or with Jennifer Moir (firstname.lastname@example.org); MB 245 at least a half hour prior to the first choral rehearsals, Monday, September 11, 2017 at 3:30 p.m.
+In such cases, it will be the responsibility of the student to arrange a choral audition by contacting firstname.lastname@example.org to schedule an audition.
 Placement in any ensemble is not guaranteed.

 Please note, the audition is one step among several in determining Large Ensemble assignments.
 Other factors, such as course requirements, levels and ensemble assignments in previous years, will also be taken into account.
 The final decision on assignments rests with the Dean’s Office on the advice of the auditioners.

 A note for non-music majors: please be aware that Large Ensemble is a zero-weighted course and cannot be counted for course credit.
-If you wish to have it appear on your transcript even though it does not count for credit, you may see the Undergraduate Assistant in Talbot College 210 prior to the deadline to add courses (Sept.
-15) to pick up a signed Special Permission form and Add/Drop form to take back to your own Faculty.
+If you wish to have it appear on your transcript even though it does not count for credit, email email@example.com prior to the deadline to add courses (September 16, 2021).

 *Admission to these ensembles is by audition and studio teacher permission.
 Also note that Opera does not fulfil the Large Ensemble Requirement for Undergraduate Programs; a separate course credit is offered.